TEACHING INTEGRITY

 I suppose it happens everyday.
 Whether by accident (a

-checker overlooking an item) or by design (stashing an
+checker overlooking an item) or by

 unpaid item in a purse), harm has been done.